 Humane deterrents: There are a number of humane deterrents on the market, and we recommend that a CCP have a few on hand to loan to residents interested in keeping cats off their property.
 A successful experience with one of these products can transform a complainant into one of the program’s most enthusiastic ambassadors.
 Here are two effective humane deterrents:

 - ScareCrow: With this motion-activated sprinkler, an infrared sensor responds to motion and releases a three-second blast of water.
 The sprinkler, which “fires” 1,000 times on one nine-volt battery, covers an area approximately 45 feet by 35 feet.
-To purchase ScareCrow, search online or call Contech, the manufacturer, for the nearest retailer: 800-767-8658.
+The ScareCrow is available thorugh various online retailers.

 - CatStop: This deterrent uses a motion sensor and emits a high-pitched, ultrasonic alarm that can’t be heard by humans but will frighten most cats and small dogs.
 You place the unit facing the area you want to protect and it covers about 300 square feet.
 CatStop can operate up to nine months on one nine-volt battery and is a good choice for areas where children may be at play.
-To purchase CatStop, search online or call Contech, the manufacturer, for the nearest retailer: 800-767-8658.
+The CatStop is available through various online retailers.

 Here are a few other ideas for deterrents: